-In addition to the Advisory Board, the CEE department also initiated an alumni board in 2012.
-The 2012 Alumni Advisory Board (Table 2-3) is composed of 4 Environmental Engineering and 4 Chemical Engineering alumni who graduated between 2006 and 2011.
+In addition to the Advisory Board, the CEE department also initiated an alumni board visit in 2012.
+The 2012 Alumni Advisory Board (Table 2-3) is composed of 4 ENVE and 4 CHE alumni who graduated between 2006-2011.
 They are currently either working in industry/government or attending graduate schools, well representing the broad versatility of the CEE's graduates.
 These alumni were invited to visit campus and evaluate CEE's undergraduate programs.
 The half-day event included (1) introduction of recent CEE's progress by the departmental chair, (2) meeting with ABET faculty members, (3) interacting with current senior students and evaluating their senior design projects, (4) open discussion for suggestions on improvements, and (5) a welcome dinner.
-Topics such as Program Educational Objectives, undergraduate curricula, and lab facilities have been actively discussed, and the visiting alumni gave many insightful suggestions, e.g., (1) putting more efforts on the development of communication skills especially with non-engineers, (2) more efficient literature search skills, (3) more research relevant experiences, and (4) more and earlier advices on career paths including graduate schools.
+Topics such as CEE's PEOs, CHE and EVNE undergraduate curricula, lab facilities etc have been actively discussed, and the visiting alumni gave many insightful suggestions, e.g., (1) putting more efforts on the development of communication skills especially with non-engineers, (2) more efficient literature search skills, (3) more research relevant experiences, and (4) more and earlier advices on career paths including graduate schools.
 These valuable suggestions have been seriously considered by the CEE faculty to implement teaching practices in relevant courses.
-The first year for this board was 2012, and because of the success of the first meeting the CEE department plans to hold such event every 2-3 years pursuing continuous improvements of our undergraduate programs.
+2012 was the first year CEE started this Alumni Advisory Board visiting.
+Due to its success, CEE department plans to hold such event every 2-3 years pursuing continuous improvements of our undergraduate programs.

-Name Program Title Current employer

-(Year)

-Andrés Aguirre Enve (2006) Sanitary Engineer California Department of Public

-Health

-Drinking Water Field Operations

-Branch

-Jordan Barta Enve (2006) Test and Naval Surface Warfare Center

-Evaluation Corona

-Engineer

-Nichola Kinsinger Che (2008) Graduate Student UCR

-Nicha Che (2007) Graduate Student UCR

-Chartuprayoon

-John Johnson Che (2010) Graduate Student UCR

-Chris Salinas Che (2009) Graduate Student UCR

-Ryan Honda Enve (2010) Graduate Student UCR

-Jake Lanphere Enve (2011) Graduate Student UCR

-Table 2-3: 2012 alumni advisory board.
+Table 2-3: 2012 Alumni Advisory Board.